cooper/ferret/doc/Keywords.md

 Declares an event.
 It is spelled `func` because all functions are implemented as events.

-If `name` is provided, the event will be assigned to that property of the scope of interest (SOI; see below).
+If `name` is provided, the event will be assigned to that property of the [scope of interest](Scopes.md#scope-of-interest) and will be available only within that scope.
 Without a name, `func` acts as an inline expression representing an anonymous event.

 The curly bracket delimiters `{` and `}` may be omitted if the function has no body.
 This is useful for declaring an event with no default callback.

-The scope of interest (SOI) is determined by the hierarchical level of the event within the document.
-At document level, the SOI is the current package context, unless the function starts with an underscore (`_`), in which case it is a private scope inheriting from the current package context.
-At class level, the SOI is the class itself, unless the function starts with an underscore (`_`), in which case it is a private scope inheriting from both the class and the current package context.
-At any other level, the SOI is the current scope.

 ```
 func spam {